mortizm1988/mortizm1988.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Marcelo Ortiz, Assistant Professor of Financial Accounting at [Universitat Pompeu Fabra](https://www.upf.edu/en/web/universitat/la-upf-en-els-ranquings).
 I am also affiliated with the [Barcelona School of Economics](https://bse.eu/) and the [UPF Barcelona School of Management](https://www.bsm.upf.edu/en).

-My [research has been published ](https://www.marceloortizm.com/publications/) in finance (*the Review of Financial Studies*) and management journals  (*Entrepreneurship: Theory and Practice*, and *Global Strategy Journal*).
+My research lies at the intersection of accounting, management, and finance.
+I am fortunate that three of my research projects has been published in leading journals, having three publications in the FT 50 journals.
 Since 2019, I co-organize the [Barcelona Accounting Seminars and Workshops](https://sites.google.com/view/bas-2021/inicio).

 Before my academic career, I was a portfolio manager at Itau Bank, working on interest and liquidity risk management through debt issuance, asset securitization, and derivatives trading.

 ## 🔎 Research Interests
 - Corporate Reporting and Market Transparency